wkoertgen/train.oracle12.migration/FAQ.md

 **Note:** I have commented all lines for demonstration only.
 The optional database FTEX overcomes the problem, that with Oracle 11.2.0.1 a *direct upgrade* is not supported, hence that you cannot do a **Full Transportable export / import into a pluggable database**.
 See tutorials on [wkoertgen.blogspot.de](http://wkoertgen.blogspot.de)

-- ** I do not see the logfiles completely.
-Why is that so ? ** Some people have complained, that logfiles grow up to 20 MB.
-Hence we directed the logging of the **create11gdb.sql** to /dev/null.
+** I do not see the logfiles completely.
+Why is that so ? **

+Some people have complained, that logfiles grow up to 20 MB.
+Hence we directed the logging of the **UPGR.sql** to /dev/null.
-If you would like the follow the output for educational purposes, you may  change 2 lines in **create11gdb.sh**
+If you would like the follow the output for educational purposes, you may  change 2 lines in **UPGR.sh**

-`#sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/create11gdb.sql >> $LOGFILE`
+`#sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/UPGR.sql >> $LOGFILE`

-`sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/create11gdb.sql > /dev/null 2>&1`
+`sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/UPGR.sql > /dev/null 2>&1`

 The other logfile from **oracle11g-install** is directed  to `/u01/app/oraInventory/logs` inside the guest VM by the **runInstaller** of Oracle11g itself.
 This installer has no feature like `show_progress` as we have it in Oracle12c.
 You mail follow the process by `tail -f <logfile>`.